Bit-Raven-GmbH/postgres-jdk-docker-image/README.md

-# postgres-jdk-docker-image
+# Postgres JDK image

-A simple docker image that contains postgres and a JDK - mainly for usage in CI/CD pipelines
+A simple docker image that contains postgres and a JDK - mainly for usage in CI/CD pipelines.